StanfordMiddleEast/stanfordmiddleeast.github.io/index.md

 ### Upcoming Appearances

+**Saturday, March 9, 2019:** [Stanford MENA Forum Cultural night](https://www.stanfordmenaforum.com/), 6-8pm at Stanford Graduate School of Business.
+Tickets [here](https://www.eventbrite.com/e/stanford-mena-forum-tickets-54932276919).

-**Sunday, March 17, 2019**: Winter Show featuring [Ali Paris](https://www.youtube.com/channel/UC2BkgM7L7WoizzexIZ1xxtw).
-Show at 3pm, location TBA.
+**Sunday, March 17, 2019:** Winter Show featuring [Ali Paris](https://www.youtube.com/channel/UC2BkgM7L7WoizzexIZ1xxtw).
+3pm in Toyon Hall.
+Free and open to the public!

 ### Contact

-If you are interested in hiring the ensemble for an appearance, joining the ensemble, or simply keeping in touch with our activities, get in touch!
+If you are interested in hiring the ensemble for an appearance, joining the ensemble, or simply following our activities, get in touch!
 - Like us on [Facebook](https://facebook.com/StanfordMEE)
 - Send us an email: stanford.middle.east.ensemble@gmail.com